rrrupesh82/tech-queries/README.md

 # Fresher-Questions

 <details>
-<summary>How much Linux knowledge do we need to get a devops job.
+<summary>1.
+How much Linux knowledge do we need to get a devops job.
 Does one need to have indepth knowledge?
 At least I have knowledge of basic command and a bit knowledge of administration.?</summary><br><b>

 Learning DevOps you need to have basic linux admin commands understanding.Coz in each tool while learning,you aare going to explore/leran/fail/learn that tool based commands.So not an issue.